deanpeters/product-manager-prompts/README.md

 ## TL;DR

 1. **View the [prompts](https://github.com/deanpeters/product-manager-prompts/tree/main/prompts) as code**!
-In preview mode, you don't see all the comment blocks that instruct and guide the AI assistant with tasks & goals.
+In preview mode, you don't see all the comment blocks instructing and guiding the AI assistant with tasks & goals.
+So partdon me as I repeat myself ... **_view the promtps as code__**!
 2. **Cut and paste the entire prompt** from the code view into your favorite AI assistant (ChatGPT, Claude, Gemini, etc.); yes, comments and all.
 3. **Reach out and let me know** how your prompting goes.
 I've tested all these on ChatGPT Plus & 3.5, Claude Opus & Sonnet, and Gemini 1.0.